 5. Keep them entertained with engaging, no-fail activities

 Boredom can also contribute to challenging behaviors.
-Everyone needs to have something to do and a way to have fun and feel successful.
+Everyone needs something to do and a way to have fun and feel successful.

-Helping your older adult find activities that suit their current abilities and interests is a great way to boost their mood and self-esteem while reducing anxiety and agitation.
+Helping older adults find activities that suit their current abilities and interests is a great way to boost their mood and self-esteem while reducing anxiety and agitation.

 Some ideas: